 We learned long ago that clinical studies need internal controls to be believable.
-Comparisons with past history are too frequently deceptive to be useful.
-Genomics data can be an exception because the genetic structure of (for example) humans varies only a little between individuals, and mostly varies not at all over time in a given individual.
-But this too can be variable and important.
+Comparisons with past history are too frequently deceptive to be useful. • Genomics data can be an exception because the genetic structure of (for example) humans varies only a little between individuals, and mostly varies not at all over time in a given individual.
+But this too can be variable and important, for example in cancer studies.